Henry Stuart, Lord Darnley

-Henry Stuart, Lord Darnley (1546 – 10 February 1567), was an English nobleman who was the second husband of Mary, Queen of Scots, and the father of James VI of Scotland and I of England.
-Through his parents, he had claims to both the Scottish and English thrones, and from his marriage in 1565 he was king consort of Scotland.
+Henry Stuart, Lord Darnley (1546 – 10 February 1567) was King of Scotland as the second husband of Mary, Queen of Scots, from 29 July 1565 until his murder.
+Darnley had one child with Mary, James VI of Scotland and I of England.
 Less than a year after the birth of his son, Darnley was murdered at Kirk o' Field in 1567.
 Many contemporary narratives describing his life and death refer to him as simply Lord Darnley, his title as heir apparent to the Earldom of Lennox.

 Origins

-He was the second but eldest surviving son of Matthew Stewart, 4th Earl of Lennox, by his wife Lady Margaret Douglas which supported his claim to the English succession.
+He was the second but eldest surviving son of Matthew Stewart, 4th Earl of Lennox and his wife Lady Margaret Douglas, which supported his claim to the English succession.
 Darnley's maternal grandparents were Archibald Douglas, 6th Earl of Angus, and Queen Margaret Tudor, daughter of King Henry VII of England and widow of King James IV of Scotland.

 Early life

 Henry Stuart, Lord Darnley was born at Temple Newsam, Leeds, in the West Riding of Yorkshire, England, in 1546.
-It was initially believed that Henry was born on 5 December 1545, but more recent research suggests he was born in 1546, as his mother had given birth in late February 1545 and in a letter from March 1566, his age was given as nineteen.
-As a great-great-great-grandson of James II of Scotland and great-grandson of Henry VII of England, Darnley had potential claims to both the Scottish and English thrones.
+Henry was initially believed to be born on 5 December 1545, but more recent research suggests he was born in 1546, as his mother had given birth in late February 1545.
+In a letter from March 1566, his age was given as nineteen.

 In 1545, his father, Matthew Stewart, 4th Earl of Lennox, was found guilty of treason in Scotland for siding with the English in the War of the Rough Wooing, in opposing Mary of Guise and Regent Arran.
 The family's Scottish estates were forfeited and his father went into exile in England for 22 years, returning to Scotland in 1564.
 The Countess of Lennox Margaret Douglas, his mother, had left Scotland in 1528.

 The Scottish scholar John Elder was among his tutors.
 Elder advocated Anglo-Scottish union through the marriage of Mary, Queen of Scots, and Prince Edward.
 His advice to Henry VIII in 1543, was termed the Advice of a Redshank.
 Another schoolmaster to the young heir was Arthur Lallart, who would later be interrogated in London for having gone to Scotland in 1562.

-Henry was said to be strong, athletic, skilled in horsemanship and weaponry, and passionate about hunting and hawking.
+Henry was considered strong, athletic, skilled in horsemanship and weaponry, and passionate about hunting and hawking.
 His youthful character is captured somewhat in a letter of March 1554 to Mary I of England from Temple Newsam, where he writes about making a map, the Utopia Nova, and his wish that "every haire in my heade for to be a wourthy souldiour".
+In Scotland, he was delighted with an English Water Spaniel, a gift from the courtier James Melville of Halhill.